jackdbd/http-response-headers-for-web-security/slides/x-content-type-options.md

 Content-Type: text/html; charset=utf-8
 ```

-Browsers not always trust us, and try to "sniff" the MIME type of a resource.
+Browsers don't always trust us, and try to "sniff" the MIME type of a resource.
 This behavior is called <span class="color:accent">content sniffing</span>.

-- Old browsers sniff if `Content-Type` is not set, or if it set (e.g. `text/plain` but the content looks like HTML → old browsers render it as HTML).
+- Old browsers sniff if `Content-Type` is not set, or even if it is set (e.g. `text/plain` but the content looks like HTML → old browsers render it as HTML).
 - Modern browsers sniff if `Content-Type` is not set.

 Attackers can exploit the sniffing behavior of the browser: <span class="color:accent">MIME confusion attacks</span>.